The Concept of Beauty

 The Ageing Process

 The ageing process is due to intrinsic and extrinsic factors.
 Extrinsic factors are sun exposure, smoking and poor diet.
 Intrinsic factors are mainly influence by genetics.
 With age deflation, deterioration, descent and disproportion of facial features occur due to skin laxity and volume loss.
 Ageing is a natural process and nothing can stop the ageing process but we can something to smooth the signs of ageing.
 The sooner you start, the less invasive the procedure will be.
 For example the deeper the fold, the greater the number of injections must be given.
-Once you commence treatment you are starting a recovery process that needs regular reviews to maintain that improvement.
+Once you commence treatment you are starting a facial rejuvenation process that needs regular reviews to maintain that improvement.

 Ageing of the face is associated with a gradual thinning of the skin, loss of elasticity over time accompanied by diminished dermal collagen, hyaluronic acid and elastin.
 Constant muscle contraction with facial expression also contributes to formation of wrinkles particularly in the upper one third of the face.
 These dynamic lines are treated with botulinum toxin injections.
 In the lower two thirds of the face volume loss and laxity are more evident and dermal fillers are most commonly used in this region.
 Lines and wrinkles are more common in this area and are called static lines.
 Facial volume loss or biometric reduction occurs as a result of resorption of bone, degradation of subcutaneous tissue and descent of the fat pads in the face.
 The shape of the face changes from high cheeks and a small chin to a bottom heavy face with flattened cheeks and prominent jowls.

-The initial evaluation involves a frank discussion of the patient’s concerns and desires are documented to help devise a realistic treatment plan to achieve these goals.
+The initial facial rejuvenation evaluation involves a frank discussion of the patient’s concerns and desires are documented to help devise a realistic treatment plan to achieve these goals.
 During this discussion, lines of facial expression, static and dynamic wrinkling and volume loss will be noted and documented.
 The next step would involve establishing treatment goals which would need to be mutually agreed upon as appropriate followed by selection of the filling agent which is best for the cosmetic concerns of the patient.
 A discussion of the potential limitations and expectations will occur after selection of the filler agent.

 Dermal fillers are designed to soften lines and wrinkles rather than erasing them.
 Fillers can fill defects such as scars, folds, depressions, highlight existing facial structures or correct contour abnormalities.